decentraland/adr/README.md

 - LastCall
 - Stagnant
 - Withdrawn
+spdx-license: CC0-1.0
 ---

 ## What is an ADR?

-ADR stands for Architecture Decision Record.
+ADR stands for _Architecture Decision Record_.
 An ADR is a design document providing information to the Decentraland community, or describing a new feature for Decentraland or its processes or environment.
 The ADR should provide a concise technical specification of the feature and a rationale for the feature.
 The ADR author is responsible for building consensus within the community and documenting dissenting opinions.

 ## How do ADRs work?